ChrisRoland/CSS_Var-Project/README.md

-An illustration of how to you JavaScript to Update CSS variables
+An illustration on how to use JavaScript to Update CSS variables